kundajelab/kundajelab_old.github.io/_posts/2020-07-08-max-likelihood-with-bias-corrected-calibration-label-shift-domain-adaptation.markdown

 <li>After estimating target-domain class proportions, compute the adapted predictions for the target domain similar to the E-step of EM.</li>
 </ul>

 This work demonstrates that the maximum likelihood with appropriate calibration is a formidable and efficient baseline for label shift adaptation.
-Follow up work by Garg et al. that studies why well calibrated maximum likelihood works well indepedently verified our findings: "Across all shifts, MLLS (with BCTS-calibrated classifiers) uniformly dominates BBSE, RLLS, ..."
+Follow up work by Garg et al. that studies why well-calibrated maximum likelihood is effective indepedently verified our findings: "Across all shifts, MLLS (with BCTS-calibrated classifiers) uniformly dominates BBSE, RLLS, ..."

 ## Summary & Additional Resources